titon/framework/readme.md

 ### Upcoming Packages ###

-The following packages have are planned for future releases.
+The following packages are planned for future releases.

 * Auth
 * ACL